Dua Lipa Gets Herself Another Waxwork In Madame Tussauds

 Dua Lipa is one of pop music’s biggest breakout stars from the past few years and her achievements prove that.

-Yesterday, Lipa was in Amsterdam, in the Netherlands to celebrate getting another waxwork in Madame Tussauds.
+Yesterday, Lipa was in Amsterdam, Netherlands, to celebrate getting another waxwork in Madame Tussauds.
 In February, she received her first one in London, U.K. Now, she’s taking over the world with them.

 The waxwork in London is featured in the Glow Room and features the iconic outfit Dua wore for her Glastonbury 2017 performance, according to Metro.